asehmi/streamlit-label-studio-frontend/README.md

 $ streamlit run app.py
 ```

-The Streamlit user interface is used to load annotation task configurations which Label Studio uses to display annotation tools appropriate for the annotation task at hand.
-Once annotations are done, the annotations data can be submitted via LSF (actually via the custom LSF Streamlit component built to host LSF) to Streamlit, where it is displayed.
-You can of course extend the Streamlit application and save store this data as you see fit.
-Outside the scope of this Label Studio demo application, you can also leverage LSB API from Streamlit.
+The Streamlit user interface is used to load any supported annotation task configurations which Label Studio Frontend uses to display annotation tools appropriate for the annotation task at hand.
+Once annotations are done, the annotations data can be submitted via the custom LSF Streamlit component to Streamlit, where it is displayed.
+You can of course extend the Streamlit application and store or export this data as you see fit.
+You can leverage LSB API from Streamlit, though that is out of scope for this demo app.

-This app is easily customised through externalized configuration.
+The demo app is easily customised through externalized configuration files.

 ## Configuration